-Is Five Days at Memorial Based on a True Story or a Book?
+Five Days at Memorial: Is the TV Show Based on Real Life or a Book?

 Apple TV+’s medical drama ‘Five Days at Memorial’ revolves around the life-threatening challenges and obstacles faced by the patients and staff of Memorial Medical Center in the wake of Hurricane Katrina.
-While the city of New Orleans gets flooded after the hurricane, around 2000 people get stuck in the hospital, awaiting evacuation.
-Upon the evacuation, forty-five dead bodies get discovered inside the hospital.
+While the city of New Orleans was flooded after the hurricane, around 2000 people got stuck in the hospital, awaiting evacuation.
+Upon the evacuation, forty-five dead bodies were discovered inside the hospital.
 The 2022 series progresses through the events that led to the death of those forty-five individuals.
-Since Hurricane Katrina and the aftermath of the same are real and part of American history, the viewers must be wondering whether the events that unravel at Memorial hospital are based on reality as well.
+Since Hurricane Katrina and the aftermath of the same are real and part of American history, the viewers must be wondering whether the events that unravel at Memorial Hospital are also based on reality.
 Let us share the answer!

 Yes, ‘Five Days at Memorial’ is based on a true story.
 The series is based on Sheri Fink’s non-fiction book ‘Five Days at Memorial: Life and Death in a Storm-Ravaged Hospital.’
 The book details the events that happened in a New Orleans hospital named Memorial Medical Center (presently known as Ochsner Baptist Medical Center), where thousands of people, including patients, doctors, hospital staff, and families of the patients, got stuck due to the flood that happened as a result of Hurricane Katrina.
 From August 28, 2005, people were stuck in the hospital building and had to suffer the loss of power, lack of air conditioning, and floodwater seeping inside the hospital till the evacuations were completed on September 1, 2005.